hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The details in (#updates-to-existing-specifications) about, e.g., persistent connections and XFR message handling are fully applicable to XoT connections as well.
-However any behavior specified here takes precedence for XoT.
+However, any behavior specified here takes precedence for XoT.

 If no TLS connections are currently open, XoT clients MAY send SOA queries over UDP or TCP, or TLS.